 - Identify and discuss unusual stroke symptoms.

-- Discuss the incidence of posterior circulation stroke, recognition and treatment.
+- Review the incidence of posterior circulation stroke, recognition and treatment.

-- Discuss nursing care and most recent Neurointerventional procedures and updates.
+- Evaluate nursing care and most recent Neurointerventional procedures and updates.

-- Identify key concepts related to stroke rehabilitation.
+- Appraise key concepts related to stroke rehabilitation.

-- Identify discharge planning considerations for the stroke patient.
+- Apply discharge planning considerations for the stroke patient.

 - Through the use of case studies, identify lessons learned regarding stroke management at Scripps.